School of Veterinary Science , Tāwharau Ora

 American Veterinary Medical Association (AVMA)

-Massey’s BVSc is accredited by the American Veterinary Medical Association Council on Education with minor deficiencies; graduates can work in North America.
+Massey’s BVSc is accredited by the American Veterinary Medical Association Council on Education; graduates can work in North America.
 Last evaluation: 2021.
 Next evaluation: 2028.

 Learn more